Creepy0964/ArtixOS/README.md

 - the installing and deleting of programms
 - file manager
 - color customization
+- theme selector
+- boot screen

 That's all for now.
-OS version: 0.0.5.
+OS version: 0.1.
 I hope that the OS is usable!